Dunning–Kruger effect: Rational

 The rational model of the Dunning–Kruger effect explains the observed regression toward the mean not as a statistical artifact but as the result of prior beliefs.
 If low performers expect to perform well, this can cause them to give an overly positive self-assessment.
-This model uses a psychological interpretation that differs from the metacognitive explanation since the error is caused by overly positive prior beliefs and not by the inability to correctly assess oneself.
+This model uses a psychological interpretation that differs from the metacognitive explanation.
+It holds that the error is caused by overly positive prior beliefs and not by the inability to correctly assess oneself.
 For example, after answering a ten-question quiz, a low performer with only four correct answers may believe they got two questions right and five questions wrong, while they are unsure about the remaining three.
 Because of their positive prior beliefs, they will automatically assume that they got these three remaining questions right and thereby overestimate their performance.

 Distribution of high and low performers

 Another model sees the way high and low performers are distributed as the source of erroneous self-assessment.
 It is based on the assumption that many low performers' skill levels are very similar, i.e., that "many people [are] piled up at the bottom rungs of skill level".
 This would make it much more difficult for them to accurately assess their skills in relation to their peers.
 According to this model, the reason for the increased tendency to give false self-assessments is not a lack of metacognitive ability but a more challenging situation in which this ability is applied.
 One criticism of this interpretation is directed against the assumption that this type of distribution of skill levels can always be used as an explanation.
 While it can be found in various fields where the Dunning–Kruger effect has been researched, it is not present in all of them.
-Another criticism holds that this model can explain the Dunning–Kruger effect only when the self-assessment is measured relative to one's peer group but not when it is measured relative to absolute standards.
+Another criticism holds that this model can explain the Dunning–Kruger effect only when the self-assessment is measured relative to one's peer group, but that it may fail when it is measured relative to absolute standards.